Rac-Software-Development/restapi-development-demo/README.md

 ```

 # Demo web page
-The demo page is a fancy scrolling star field (https://github.com/jakesgordon/javascript-starfield/) with a jquery script that keeps polling the highscore server for new scores.
+The demo page is a fancy scrolling star field (https://github.com/jakesgordon/javascript-starfield/) with a list of highscores.
+There are 2 variants:
+- A Jquery based approach
+- An ES2017-ES2020 pure javascript variant

 You can run this page from your web browser directly, no need for a webserver.